kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/messenger.md

 ## Message Notifications

-New messages are collected automatically by Defect Dojo.
+New messages are collected automatically by DefectDojo.
 When new messages are received, they will be displayed as popups.
 After reviewing the contents of the popup, the message can be closed by selecting _Acknowledge_.

 ![Message Notification](../../images/mp-popup.png)